stacklok/codegate/README.md

 ---

-# CodeGate: secure AI code generation
+# CodeGate: An Agent to provide centralised management and security for AI coding assistants, agents and agentic frameworks.

 **By [Stacklok](https://stacklok.com)**

-CodeGate is a **local gateway** that makes AI agents and coding assistants safer.
-It ensures AI-generated recommendations adhere to best practices while safeguarding your code's integrity and protecting your privacy.
-With CodeGate, you can confidently leverage AI in your development workflow without sacrificing security or productivity.
+CodeGate is an agent designed to make AI applications, coding assistants and agentic frameworks, safer and easier to consume and manage.
+It provides a centralized, abstracted environment for managing prompts, model provider configurations, model muxing, and more.
+Additionally, CodeGate offers security analysis of AI-generated code, ensuring that recommendations follow best practices and safeguard your code's integrity.

+With CodeGate, you can configure all your AI coding assistants and agents to use a single workspace and benefit from a unified view of all the interactions between your AI coding assistants and your models.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./static/diagram-dark.png">